Fungible Token

 // Mint new fungible token with total supply of 10

-const token = await sender.new(Token, [sender.getPublicKey(), 10, 10])
+const token = await sender.new(Token, [sender.getPublicKey(), 10, 'SYM'])

-// Send 2 tokens to receiver, sentToken will have supply of 2 and
+// Send 2 tokens to receiver

-const sentToken = await token.transfer(2, receiver.getPublicKey())
+const sentToken = await token.transfer(receiver.getPublicKey(), 2)

 # Code